JWST view of four infant galaxies at z=8.31-8.49 in the MACS0416 field and implications for reionization: Discussion

 \subsection{Stellar populations}

-To understand the stellar populations of these galaxies, we fitted their SEDs using the Bagpipes software \citep{Carnall2018}, which utilizes the stellar population synthesis models of \citet{Bruzual2003} with the \citet{Kroupa2001} initial mass function.
-The fitting was done at fixed redshifts of 8.31 and 8.34 for Y1 and JD/JD-N, respectively.
-An exponentially declining star formation history (SFH) in the form of SFR~$\propto e^{-t/\tau}$ was adopted.
+To understand the stellar populations of these galaxies, we fitted their SEDs using the \textsc{Bagpipes} software \citep{Carnall2018}, which utilizes the stellar population synthesis models of \citet{Bruzual2003} with the \citet{Kroupa2001} initial mass function. {The fitting was done at fixed redshifts of 8.31, 8.34 and 8.49 for Y1, JD/JD-N, and f090d\_018, respectively.} An exponentially declining star formation history (SFH) in the form of SFR~$\propto e^{-t/\tau}$ was assumed.
 The option to include nebular emission lines was enabled, and we used the Calzetti dust-extinction law \citep{Calzetti1994, Calzetti2001} with $A_{V}$ ranging from 0 to 2.0~mag.
 The metallicity was allowed in the range of $0 \le Z_{*}/Z_{\odot} \le 2.5$, and the ionization parameter could vary in $-2.5 < {\rm log}(U) < -0.5$.
-The results of the SED fitting are summarized in Table~\ref{tbl:sed_fitting}, and Figure~\ref{fig:sed_fitting} shows the 16th to 84th percentile range for the posterior spectra superposed on the SEDs.
-The ``corner plots'' showing the posterior for fitted parameters are given in Figure~\ref{fig:sed_fitting_corner}.
-Overall, Y1, JD, and JD-N have rather similar physical properties, and the three components of Y1 are also quite similar to each other.
+The results of the SED fitting are summarized in Table~\ref{tbl:sed_fitting}, and Figure~\ref{fig:sed_fitting} shows the 16th to 84th percentile range of the posterior spectra superposed on the SEDs.
+The ``corner plots'' showing the posteriors for fitted parameters are given in Figure~\ref{fig:sed_fitting_corner}.

+{Overall, these four objects share many similarities, and the three components of Y1 are also quite similar to each other.
+In particular, Y1, JD and JD-N all have ages $\lesssim$10~Myr.
+To our knowledge, these are the youngest galaxy ages ever reported in the literature \footnote{The $z=10.17$ galaxy reported in \cite{Hsiao2023} has a mass-weighted age of 5--38~Myr depending on the SFH in use.
+We adopt the formation ages in this work, which are about twice as large as the mass-weighted ages for all our objects. }.
+F090d\_018 is only about twice as old, albeit with a large uncertainty.
+The most distinct difference among them is in their SFRs, which span two orders of magnitude: after correcting the magnifications, the SFRs range from 3.6 (f090d\_018) to 200 (Y1)~${\rm M_\odot}$~yr$^{-1}$. }

+Consistent with their young ages, the galaxies have low stellar masses of 0.6--7.7~$\times 10^8~{\rm M_\odot}$ (after correcting for lensing magnifications).
+These can be achieved by the derived SFRs in the derived ages.
+(See also Figure~\ref{fig:sed_fitting_corner}.) {Interestingly, f090d\_018, which has the lowest intrinsic stellar mass ($5.7\times 10^7 {\rm M_\odot}$) and SFR (3.6~${\rm M_\odot}$~yr$^{-1}$), also has the smallest dust extinction, $A_{\rm V}\approx 0.06$~mag. }